-It is easy to get confused as to how you should train for timed runs, especially if you are new to running, have recently lost weight, still have weight to lose, or need to pass a fitness test.
+It is easy to get confused as to how you should train for timed runs, especially if you are new to running, have lost weight recently or still have weight to lose, or need to pass a fitness test.

-Great job with dropping mile pace and weight!
-Those are great accomplishments and show you have been really working hard.
-The good news is you do not need to change much of your current effort, but you do need to start training to run at a faster pace in order to achieve the next set of goals.
-And maybe you can lose some more weight too (which will make you faster).
+Great job with dropping mile pace and weight.
+Those are great accomplishments and show you have been working hard.
+The good news is, you don't need to change much of your current effort, but you should start training to run at a faster pace to achieve your next set of goals.
+And maybe you can lose some more weight, too (which will make you faster).

 Here is how I would do it:

-Evaluate how much you are running per week now, and keep it at that mileage, but do it at a faster pace.
-You can run every other day with non-impact cardio activities like bike, swim, elliptical in place of running if you feel your joints, shins and feet need a break from the impact.
+Evaluate how much you are running per week now.
+Keep it at that mileage but do it at a faster pace.
+You can run every other day with non-impact cardio activities, like bike, swim or elliptical, in place of running if you feel your joints, shins and feet need a break from the impact.
 But if you are feeling fine, try the following:

-Your new goal pace is to be able to run a quarter mile in less than 2 minutes.
+Your new goal pace requires running a quarter-mile in less than two minutes.
 You do not need to run it in 1:30 or even 1:45; instead, learn how to run each lap of the following workout at 1:55-1:58.
-This will give you a few seconds of "gravy time" in case you slow down on the last few laps, but is not so fast that you blow all of your energy out in the first lap as many people do.
-You have to think GOAL PACE strategy.
+This will give you a few seconds of "gravy time" in case you slow down on the last few laps, but it is not so fast that you expend all of your energy in the first lap.
+You have to think goal-pace strategy.

 Here is the workout: